shreyash0502/bank-statement-analyzer/README.md

 > Analyze your bank statements received through Gmail!

 ### What is this app for?
-The app can access the user's Gmail account, read the emails containing bank statements, analyze those bank statements, and extract the transactions present in that particular bank statement.
+The app can access the user's gmail account, parse the emails containing bank statements, analyze those bank statements, and extract the transactions present in those bank statements.

 ### Step-by-step guide to run this application: